 For non-established patients, or for asymptomatic testing, we suggest the following:

 - Rapid at-home testing: Testing kits are available at drugstores without a prescription, and a box with two tests typically costs about $25.
 Swabs, testing solution and instructions are included.

 Established Crusader patients:

 The Centers for Disease Control and Prevention (CDC) recommends COVID-19 vaccines for everyone six months and older.

+The Covid-19 Bivalent vaccine is no longer authorized for use.
+There is a new seasonal Covid-19 vaccine that has been authorized for use and will be available in the near future.
+Please contact your primary care provider with questions and for updates.
 Patients can call 815.490.1600 or send a portal message to their provider if they would like to receive a COVID-19 vaccine.

 Parents of pediatric patients can contact their child’s healthcare provider to schedule a COVID-19 vaccine at the same time they have other routine vaccines.

 For non-established Crusader patients and/or patients 18 and under:

 If you are not an established Crusader patient, the following COVID-19 vaccine resources are available to you: